 I didn’t realize I wanted this so bad until the end of 2016.
 I just miss being at home with my family and making our house into a home.
 I have felt so pulled in various directions for the last 8 years that I really desire a simpler life.
 My health has been a huge struggle and I know I need to be in a place where I can put the focus on preparing healthy meals for us all during the week, so I can regain a healthier me.
 Stress is not a helpful motivator and has a very negative impact.
 I want to walk in the Peace that the Bible promises, slow down, and re-prioritize my life.

 So this goes hand in hand with my #4.
 Since I’ve been so unsettled in recent years, and unsure about where God was calling me, I haven’t been intentionally taking advantage of my relationships with other people.
 I’ve had times of enjoyment, but I’ve also had a lot of stress, frustration, and exhaustion too.

-Enjoyment is so important in life.
 With all the ups and downs that life brings, fun is vital.
-We went to Disney World last year for the first time in about 10 years.
-It was an amazing trip and I realized we had been missing out on family vacations for way too many years, primarily due to expense and time.
-When both of us work, it’s hard to come up with time off that matches up, and then to come up with the money to do it consistently.
+While vacations haven’t been a priority, we were able to go to Disney World last year (2016) for the first time in about 10 years, and then we were blessed to go again this year (and my sweet Mom came along this time).
+They were both amazing trips and I realized we had been missing out on family vacations for way too many years, primarily due to expense and time.
+When both of us work, it’s hard to come up with time off that lines up with school schedules, and then to come up with the money to do it consistently.
 Remember our little shovel?